metonym/svelte-bootstrap-icons/README.md

 ### Direct import (recommended)

-Import the icon directly for faster compiling during development.
+Import the icon directly for faster compiling during _development_.

-**Note:** even if using the base import methods, unused imports are still tree shakeable by application bundlers like Rollup or webpack.
+**Note:** even if using the base import method, unused imports are still [tree shakeable](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) by application bundlers like Rollup or webpack.

 ```html
 <script>